martinpfannemueller/EnTrace/event_types.md

 ### Channel: `reconfiguration`

-Reconfigurations originating from a(n) (CardyGAn-based) adaptation logic
+Reconfigurations originating from the self-aware computing system.

 ```json
 {